-Appeal Process: Residency decisions may be appealed by contacting the Residency Officer for information.
-Appeals are heard by the Residency Appeals Board only after the non-resident tuition is paid.
+Appeal Process: Residency decisions may be appealed by contacting the Residency Officer at HawCC's Admissions and Registration Office (808) 974-7661.
+Appeals are heard by the Residency Appeals Board only after the non-resident tuition has been paid.

 International Students